Listen to this article:

 The benchmarks aren’t uniformly unfavorable for NVIDIA’s entry.
 In prompt processing, which measures how quickly the system can ingest and understand large input contexts, the DGX Spark matches or slightly beats the 3x RTX 3090 setup at around 1,700 tokens per second.
 The Blackwell architecture’s fifth-generation Tensor Cores and support for NVIDIA’s FP4 quantization format deliver real advantages for this compute-bound phase of inference.

 Image generation tells an even clearer story.
 Testing with FLUX.1 Dev shows the DGX Spark generating images roughly 2.5x faster than AMD’s Strix Halo, pushing around 120 TFLOPS compared to the AMD’s 46 TFLOPS in similar workloads.
+Tom’s Hardware later pushed the comparison further with the newer Flux.2 Klein 9B workflow in ComfyUI, where the Spark generated iterations in just over sixty seconds while the same Strix Halo box took roughly four times as long.
 If your workflow involves significant diffusion model usage, whether that’s Stable Diffusion, FLUX, or video generation models, the DGX Spark’s CUDA acceleration immediately justifies the price premium over AMD alternatives.

 Fine-tuning performance is similarly strong.
 Full fine-tuning of Llama 3.2 3B completes in about two-thirds the time required by a comparable Strix Halo system, and QLoRA fine-tuning of Llama 3.1 70B shows an even larger gap: around 20 minutes on the Spark versus over 50 minutes on AMD.
 For AI researchers and developers who spend significant time training or fine-tuning models, these productivity gains compound quickly.